Norayr23/Addres-Book-/README.md

 If you are a user and want to run the Address Book program, follow these steps to compile the source code:
 Prerequisites

-    C++ compiler supporting C++11 or higher.

 Compilation Steps

     Download the source code from the GitHub repository.
 You can do this by clicking on the green "Code" button and selecting "Download ZIP" or by      cloning the repository using Git:
+    Download contacts.txt file and save it in same directory whith AdressBook.cpp

     shell